pypi/warehouse/docs/api-reference/xml-rpc.rst

   Retrieve a list of the releases registered for the given `package_name`, ordered by version.

-  The `show_hidden` flag is now ignored.
-All versions are returned.
+  If `show_hidden` is `False` (the default), only the latest version is returned.
+Otherwise, all versions are returned.

 ``package_roles(package_name)``
   Retrieve a list of `[role, user]` for a given `package_name`.